-New Delhi: Microsoft has warned its customers against a new sophisticated nation-state cyber attack origin from China and is primarily targeting on-premises 'Exchange Server' software of the tech giant called "Hafnium,".
+New Delhi: Microsoft has warned its customers against a new sophisticated nation-state cyber attack that has its origin in China and is primarily targeting on-premises 'Exchange Server' software of the tech giant.

 "While Hafnium is based in China, it conducts its operations primarily from leased virtual private servers (VPS) in the US," said Tom Burt, Corporate Vice President, Customer Security and Trust at Microsoft.